Chykalophia/ClickUp-MCP-Server---Enhanced/docs/SECURITY.md

    - Only grant the minimum permissions necessary for your use case

 3. **Keep dependencies updated**
-   - Regularly update the ClickUp MCP Server and its dependencies
+   - Regularly update the ClickUp MCP Server - Enhanced and its dependencies

 4. **Monitor for suspicious activity**
    - Watch for unexpected API calls or unusual patterns

-Thank you for helping keep the ClickUp MCP Server and its users safe!
+Thank you for helping keep the ClickUp MCP Server - Enhanced and its users safe!